-Trump set to press South Korea's Moon ahead of Kim summit
+Trump casts doubt on June summit with Kim

+Washington (CNN)President Donald Trump cast doubt on his planned summit with North Korean leader Kim Jong Un will occur on schedule, saying Tuesday the talks "may not work out for June 12."

-Washington (CNN)President Donald Trump hopes to gain clarity on North Korea's nuclear intentions when he meets Tuesday with his South Korean counterpart, who arrived in Washington seeking to shore up confidence ahead of June's summit between Trump and Kim Jong Un.
+He was speaking alongside his South Korean counterpart, who is in Washington to shore up confidence ahead of the historic meeting.

+Trump said preparations were "moving along" for the diplomatic encounter with Kim, but suggested there may not be enough time for the two sides to agree on the parameters for talks.

+In his meetings with South Korean President Moon Jae-in, Trump hoped to gain clarity on North Korea's nuclear intentions.

-Some US officials believe President Moon Jae-in oversold Pyongyang's promises when his government relayed Kim's invitation to Trump for talks in March.
+Some US officials believe Moon oversold Pyongyang's promises when his government relayed Kim's invitation to Trump for talks in March.
 At the time his envoy said North Korea was "committed to denuclearization," but recent statements from the North have cast doubts on Kim's willingness to negotiate away his nuclear weapons.

 That in turn has led to skepticism the summit between Trump and Kim, scheduled for June 12 in Singapore, will proceed.
 White House aides have grown pessimistic in recent days that the talks will occur, even as Trump has shown no signs he's ready to withdraw.